Data, Software & AI Engineering | dleblanc.io

 Making it production-grade is not.

-Most teams hit the same wall: the demo works, but everything underneath it is brittle.
-Data pipelines aren’t designed for change, system boundaries are fuzzy, and operational concerns show up late—usually under pressure.
+Most teams hit the same wall: the system works, but everything underneath it is brittle.
+Pipelines aren’t built for change and the operational problems show up late, usually under pressure.

-The difference between a convincing prototype and a production system isn’t a better model.
-It’s the unglamorous first-principles work that keeps things from breaking once real data, real users, and real failure modes enter the picture.
+The difference between a convincing prototype and a production-grade system isn’t a better model.
+It’s the unglamorous first-principles work that keeps things from breaking once real and users enter the picture.

 How I work

-I work hands-on with a small number of teams at a time, focusing on technical direction, core system design, and execution that holds up in production.
+I work closely with a few teams at a time, on technical direction, system design, and building the parts that have to hold up in production.

-The role usually spans strategy and implementation: helping weigh tradeoffs, make consequential decisions, then building or refactoring the systems that those decisions depend on.
+My role usually spans both strategy and implementation: I help make the consequential calls, then build the systems that depend on them.

 Engagements are usually multi-month and deeply hands-on.